-We are managed by the directors and officers of our general partner.
-The personnel who operate our assets are employees of our sponsor.
-Under the Omnibus Agreement, we reimburse OCI Enterprises and its affiliates for the expenses incurred by them in providing services to us, and we also reimburse OCI Enterprises for certain direct operating expenses they pay on our behalf.
-As of December 31, 2014, OCI Enterprises and its affiliates had 420 employees at our facility in the Green River Basin that operate the mine, 127 of whom were full-time salaried employees.
-None of these employees was covered by a collective bargaining agreement as of December 31, 2014, and we did not experience any labor strikes or other significant labor problems during 2014.
+Prior to the Transaction, the personnel who operated our assets were employees of OCI Enterprises and its affiliates, and, under the Omnibus Agreement, we reimbursed OCI Enterprises and its affiliates for the expenses incurred by them in providing services to us, and we also reimbursed OCI Enterprises for certain direct operating expenses they paid on our behalf.
+Subsequent to the consummation of the Transaction on October 23, 2015, the personnel who operate our assets are employees of Ciner Corp and its affiliates.

+Under the joint venture agreement governing Ciner Wyoming, Ciner Wyoming reimburses us for employees who operate our assets and for support provided to Ciner Wyoming.
+As of December 31, 2015, Ciner Corp and its affiliates had approximately 476 full-time employees, of which 430 are employees that operate the mine at our facility in the Green River Basin.
+None of these employees was covered by a collective bargaining agreement as of December 31, 2015, and we did not experience any labor strikes or other significant labor problems during 2015.